Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Pattaya Beach, Thailand

-Laem Chabang is primarily a major shipping port but the real destination for most passengers at this stop was Bangkok, just under a 2-hour drive from the port.
-The ship offered several options for overnighting in Bangkok from full day tours with hotel accommodations to a simple transfer to and from.
+Laem Chabang is primarily a major shipping port but the real destination for most passengers at this stop is Bangkok, just under a 2-hour drive from the port.
+The ship offers several options for overnighting in Bangkok from full day tours with hotel accommodations to a simple transfer to and from.

-Since Dave and I had been to Bangkok several times we decided to stay a little closer to port and visit the bustling beach resort area of Pattaya – just 30 minutes away.
+Since Dave and I have been to Bangkok several times we decide to stay a little closer to port and visit the bustling beach resort area of Pattaya – just 30 minutes away.

 Samae Beach Koh Larn Thailand